Help and support if you have a visual impairment

 Another useful organisation is Action for Blind People, a national charity that provides practical help and support for visually impaired people.

-It’s particularly useful for advising on the day-to-day practicalities of living with a visual impairment, such as making adjustments to your home to make it easier to get around, and advice on employment.
+It’s particularly useful for advising on day-to-day practicalities of living with a visual impairment, such as adjusting your home to make it easier to get around and offers advice and courses on independent living, finances and employment.

-It is recommended that you contact your local social services department to inform them that you have been diagnosed as having a visual impairment.
+It is recommended you contact your local social services department to inform them you have been diagnosed as having a visual impairment.

 You may be entitled to a range of benefits as well as practical support, such as help with housework and cooking meals.